 The Freight House – steak house

-Wild Tomato Pizza (MANY have gotten sick there)
+Wild Tomato Pizza is a NO for celiacs (MANY have gotten sick there)

 Graystone Ale House – pizza and pub food